GadgetAngel/j2filter_macro/README.md

 ### **Example2 Usage: An Example of using your python code as a Custom Jinja2 Filter**

-First you must create the `[j2filter_template]` section in your printer.cfg file so Klipper knows to load the `j2filter_template.py` file and include it into the Klipper code running on your Raspberry Pi.
+First, you must create the `[j2filter_template]` section in your printer.cfg file so Klipper knows to load the `j2filter_template.py` file and include it into the Klipper code running on your Raspberry Pi.

 Here is the example2 folder's `[j2filter_template]` section definition (it is located in the file: `J2FILTER_TEMPLATE.cfg`):
 ```python